 Once you have a confirmed diagnosis, you can opt to go with the medicine your vet recommends, or you can look into some over-the-counter medicine.

-There are more than a few you can choose from – a quick Google, Amazon, or Chewy search will give you more than enough options.
+You can choose from more than a few – a quick Google, Amazon, or Chewy search will give you more than enough options.

-I recommend taking a close look at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.
+I recommend looking closely at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.

-Here’s a couple of quick links to some Chewy products with good reviews.
+Here are some quick links to a few products available on Amazon with good reviews.
 Note these are specific to the size of the dog, so be sure you are choosing a product that takes that into account:

-Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to how effective they are.
+Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to their effectiveness.

 Please, please, please take great care with any medication you give your dog.
 I may have mentioned it before, but I’ll do it again – check with your vet.

 The white specks are not moving

-In this case, it’s worth taking a look at what your dog is ingesting.
+In this case, it’s worth looking at what your dog is ingesting.

 - Table scraps?
 Steak?
 Chicken?
 Rice?
 Any of these could cause white specks.

 - Dog food?
 Almost all meat-based dog food has tiny bone fragments.
 If you read the ingredients, you’ll see them listed.
-Normally these are too small to show up in the feces, but it’s a possibility.
+Normally these are too small to show up in the feces, but it’s possible.
 If this is concerning, you can try one of the vegan dog foods or find one that doesn’t include bone.
 Note there is a lot of discussion around grain-free dog foods these days.
-This is not associated with tapeworms but worth knowing nonetheless.
+This is not associated with tapeworms but is worth knowing, nonetheless.